eswat2/mock-x42/README.md

 ```
-➜ mock-api git:(master) ✗ yarn coverage
-yarn run v1.17.3
-$ nyc mocha --recursive

-  gtSports test suite
-    ✓ data: should be an array
-    ✓ total: should be an number
-    ✓ total: should be equal to the length of data
-    ✓ filters: should be an object
-    filters test suite
-      ✓ nonExotics: should exist in filters
-      ✓ nonExotics: should filter data
-      ✓ exotics: should exist in filters
-      ✓ exotics: should filter data
-      ✓ makes: should exist in filters
-      ✓ makes: should filter data
-      ✓ groups: should exist in filters
-      ✓ groups: should filter data

-  mock-api test suite
-    mocks test suite
-      colorGet
-        generalApi test suite - color
-          ✓ api: should be a function
-          ✓ api: should return an object
-          ✓ api: should include 3 properties: status, header, data
-          ✓ api: should return status set to 200
-          ✓ api; should return header with x-mock-api color
-          ✓ api: should return data as string
-      gtGet
-        generalApi test suite - gt
-          ✓ api: should be a function
-          ✓ api: should return an object
-          ✓ api: should include 3 properties: status, header, data
-          ✓ api: should return status set to 200
-          ✓ api; should return header with x-mock-api gt
-          ✓ api: should return data as object
-      slugGet
-        ✓ data: should contain 3 words by default
-        ✓ data: should contain 4 words when requested
-        generalApi test suite - slug
-          ✓ api: should be a function
-          ✓ api: should return an object
-          ✓ api: should include 3 properties: status, header, data
-          ✓ api: should return status set to 200
-          ✓ api; should return header with x-mock-api slug
-          ✓ api; should return header with x-mock-count 3
-          ✓ api: should return data as string
-      slugGet
-        ✓ data: should contain 3 words by default
-        ✓ data: should contain 4 words when requested
-        generalApi test suite - slug
-          ✓ api: should be a function
-          ✓ api: should return an object
-          ✓ api: should include 3 properties: status, header, data
-          ✓ api: should return status set to 200
-          ✓ api; should return header with x-mock-api slug
-          ✓ api; should return header with x-mock-count 3
-          ✓ api: should return data as string
-      ssnsGet
-        ✓ data: should return 3 items by default
-        ✓ data: should return 10 items when requested
-        generalApi test suite - ssns
-          ✓ api: should be a function
-          ✓ api: should return an object
-          ✓ api: should include 3 properties: status, header, data
-          ✓ api: should return status set to 200
-          ✓ api; should return header with x-mock-api ssns
-          ✓ api; should return header with x-mock-count 3
-          ✓ api: should return data as array
-      uuidGet
-        ✓ data: should contain dashes
-        ✓ data: should contain dashes -- 5
-        generalApi test suite - uuid
-          ✓ api: should be a function
-          ✓ api: should return an object
-          ✓ api: should include 3 properties: status, header, data
-          ✓ api: should return status set to 200
-          ✓ api; should return header with x-mock-api uuid
-          ✓ api: should return data as string
-      vinsGet
-        ✓ data: should return 3 items by default
-        ✓ data: should return 10 items when requested
-        generalApi test suite - vins
-          ✓ api: should be a function
-          ✓ api: should return an object
-          ✓ api: should include 3 properties: status, header, data
-          ✓ api: should return status set to 200
-          ✓ api; should return header with x-mock-api vins
-          ✓ api; should return header with x-mock-count 3
-          ✓ api: should return data as array

-  app router test suite
-    createRouter
-      ✓ should be a function
-      ✓ should return an object
-    api test suite
-      GET: api
-        ✓ should respond to api with object
-      GET: api/color
-        ✓ should respond to api/color with string
-      GET: api/gt
-        ✓ should respond to api/gt with object
-      GET: api/slug
-        ✓ should respond to api/slug with string
-      GET: api/ssns
-        ✓ should respond to api/ssns with array
-      GET: api/uuid
-        ✓ should respond to api/uuid with string
-      GET: api/vins
-        ✓ should respond to api/vins with array

-  utils test suite
-    delay
-      ✓ 1. should return a number between 500 & 3500 -- 3483
-      ✓ 2. should return a number between 500 & 3500 -- 1998
-      ✓ 3. should return a number between 500 & 3500 -- 1808
-      ✓ 4. should return a number between 500 & 3500 -- 2114
-      ✓ 5. should return a number between 500 & 3500 -- 3033
-      ✓ 6. should return a number between 500 & 3500 -- 3415
-      ✓ 7. should return a number between 500 & 3500 -- 2949
-      ✓ 8. should return a number between 500 & 3500 -- 890
-      ✓ 9. should return a number between 500 & 3500 -- 2326
-    respondTo
-      ✓ should be a function
-      ✓ should call header
-      ✓ should call status
-      ✓ should call json

-  90 passing (64ms)

 --------------|----------|----------|----------|----------|-------------------|
 File          |  % Stmts | % Branch |  % Funcs |  % Lines | Uncovered Line #s |
 --------------|----------|----------|----------|----------|-------------------|